Skip to main content

 Nearly half of respondents (40%) said that the majority of their net worth is tied up in their home and they can’t access it or would have difficulty doing so.
 If you’re feeling stress for similar reasons, you can relieve the burden by tapping into your home’s equity.

-With a Hometap Investment, you can get cash in exchange for a share of the future value of your home with no interest or monthly payments.
+With a Hometap Investment, you can get cash in exchange for a share of the future value of your home with no monthly payments.

 You should know